michal-michalak/awesome-django-projects/README.md

 </div>

 # awesome-django-projects
-> Highly opinionated list of awesome Django projects. 🤓 Use it in your favor to learn and adopt code into great projects and products 💪
+> Highly opinionated list of awesome Django projects. 🤓 Use it in your favor to learn and adopt code into great projects and products. 💪

 1. https://github.com/ansible/awx/tree/devel/awx
 2. https://github.com/mozilla/zamboni/